 CURRICULUM / HOMEWORK

-The School follows the National Curriculum for England.
-Literacy and Mathematics are two of our core subjects.
+The School follows the new National Curriculum for England.
+English and Mathematics are two of our core subjects.
 Classes spend up to an hour per day on them.
 The other core subject is Religious Education.
 Core subjects are those we dedicate the most time to during the week.
-In addition we have FoundationSubjects, which are Science, ICT, History, Geography, Physical Education, Design Technology, Art and Music.
+In addition we have Foundation Subjects, which are Science, ICT, History, Geography, Physical Education, Design Technology, Art and Music.
 Throughout the week, each class will promote writing across each of these subjects and make links with maths.

 Each class plans a topic based curriculum, which will engage and excite the children.
 These topics are enhanced through high quality off site visits to inspire and engage the children in their learning.
 Throughout lessons the children will be encouraged to produce high standards of work, related to all these subjects.
 Within English, the school uses Pie Corbett's 'Talk for Writing' in KS1, which engages the children in the love of stories and books.
 In KS2 children begin to use 'Power of Reading' allowing them to become increasingly immersed in engaging the reader and making the powerful links between reading and writing.
 In maths children are taught using the White Rose programme.